klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 "kni://eb8f21df10c6562...25bae@[::]:50505?discport=0"
 ```

-Connect to SCN-L2-02 node, and create main-bridges.json.
+Log in to SCN-L2-02, and create `main-bridges.json` with the KNI of EN-02.
+Please make sure that it should be in the JSON array format with a square bracket.

 ```console
 $ echo '["kni://eb8f21df10c6562...25bae@192.168.0.5:50505?discport=0"]' > ~/data/main-bridges.json
 ```

-From the SCN node's shell, edit `kscn-XXXXX-amd64/conf/kscnd.conf`.
+On the shell of SCN-L2-02, edit `kscn-XXXXX-amd64/conf/kscnd.conf` as described below.
 To connect a bridge, set `SC_SUB_BRIDGE` to 1.
 `SC_PARENT_CHAIN_ID` is set to Baobob's `chainID` 1001.
-`SC_ANCHORING_PERIOD` is the parameter that decides the period to send an anchoring tx to the main chain.
+`SC_ANCHORING_PERIOD` is the parameter that decides the period to send an anchoring transaction to the parent chain.
 ```
 ...
 SC_SUB_BRIDGE=1